tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 existing registry for Alerts (defined in {{!RFC8446}}), with the "DTLS-OK" column being set to "Y".

-## Update of the DNS Underscore Global Scoped Entry Registry
+## Update of the Resource Record (RR) TYPEs Registry

-IANA is requested to create an entry in the DNS Underscore Global Scoped Entry Registry (defined in {{!I-D.ietf-dnsop-attrleaf}}) with the "RR Type" column value being set to "TXT", the "_NODE NAME" column value being set to "_esni", and the "Reference" column value being set to this document.
+IANA is requested to create an entry, ESNI(0xff9f), in the existing registry for Resource Record (RR) TYPEs (defined in {{!BCP42}}) with "Meaning" column value being set to "Encrypted SNI".

 --- back